 Y = f(X)

-When an algorithm is applied on input variables (X) and an output variable (Y) to learn the mapping function from the input to the output which tells us that probably a supervised machine learning used here.
+When an algorithm is applied to input variables (X) and an output variable (Y) to learn the mapping function from the input to the output, this tells us that probably supervised machine learning was used here.
 The processor task is called supervised learning because an algorithm learning from the training data set can be thought of as a supervisor supervising the learning process.

 Use cases of Supervised Learning- Real Business

 Supervised Learning is as good as low hanging fruit in data science for businesses.
 The key question when dealing with ML classification is not whether a learning algorithm is superior to others, but under which conditions a particular method can definitely outperform others on a given problem.

-Supervised learning model makes predictions based on evidence in the presence of uncertainty.
-Some of the use cases for supervised learnings are depicted in the below picture.
+A supervised learning model makes predictions based on evidence in the presence of uncertainty.
+Some of the use cases for supervised learning are depicted in the below picture.

 Points to Note:

-All credits if any remains on the original contributor only.
-We have covered supervised machine learning where we make predictions from labelled historical data.
-In the next upcoming post will talk about unsupervised machine learning.
+All credits, if any, remain with the original contributor only.
+We have covered supervised machine learning, where we make predictions from labeled historical data.
+In the next post, I will talk about unsupervised machine learning.